NiklasRosenstein/nr-python/nr.parsing.date/README.md

 * `ISO_8601` (see [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) on Wikipedia)
 * `JAVA_OFFSET_DATETIME` (see [OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html) class on the Java 8 API documentation)

+__Features__

+* Easily extensible to support more date/time format options
+* Date/time formats can use an extended regex-style mode to mark format options as optional (e.g. the two formats `%Y` and `%Y-%m` can be expressed in a single regex-style format string as `%Y(-%m)?`)

 ## Quickstart

 ```python